JYang1997/sipser_notes/sipser_notes.md

 >**Theorem 4.8** $E_{CFG}$ is a decidable language.
 $E_{CFG} =$ \{$<G>$ | *G* is a *CFG* and $L(G) = \empty$\}

 The basic idea for proving emptiness problem for CFG is to follow marking algorithm.
-You start from
+You start from terminals of CFG, then reach up, see whether eventually the start symbol got marked.
+If start symbol marked then basically it means there is a way that start symbol can reach terminals.
+Hence, reje

 >**Theorem 4.9** Every context-free language is decidable.

 ## Undecidability